sap-tutorials/Tutorials/tutorials/dt-query-processing-part1/dt-query-processing-part1.md

 The federation layer generates SQL queries and ships them to the Dynamic Tiering engine to process the Dynamic Tiering portions of the query.
 The Dynamic Tiering engine parses the received SQL statements, optimizes the query, executes the generated plan and finally returns the results back to the core HANA node.
 It is important for the Dynamic Tiering engine to perform its own optimization as it understands the on disk structures that are used by the Dynamic Tiering engine within the HANA system.

+>These results of Query Optimization are based on SAP HANA Dynamic Tiering 2.0 SPS00 Rev 00.
+You may see changes in the query plans with different versions of HANA and/or Dynamic Tiering.

 [ACCORDION-END]